Dr Emma Haycraft BSc, PhD, SFHEA

 Reader in Psychology

-Emma is a Senior Lecturer in Psychology.
+Emma is a Reader in Psychology.
 She obtained both her BSc and PhD degrees from the University of Birmingham.
-She joined Loughborough University as a Lecturer in Psychology in September 2007.
-Emma lectures on the Loughborough Psychology undergraduate degree programmes where she leads modules relating to developmental psychology, social psychology, and parenting and socialisation.
-Emma also supervises undergraduate and postdoctoral (PhD) students with their research projects.
-Emma is currently the Psychology Learning and Teaching Discipline Group leader for the School, as well as the Staff-Student Coordinator for the BSc Psychology undergraduate degree programme.
+She joined Loughborough University as a Lecturer in Psychology in 2007.
+Emma lectures on the Loughborough Psychology undergraduate degree programmes where she leads modules relating to developmental psychology and to parenting and children’s socialisation.
+Emma also supervises undergraduate and postgraduate (PhD) students’ research projects.
+Emma was the Staff-Student Coordinator for the BSc Psychology degree programme from 2008-2018.
+She currently leads the Psychology Learning and Teaching Discipline Group for the School.
+Emma is also an invited member of the Enterprise Advisory Group and the LU-LSU Peer Support Management Group, as well as being the Psychology Peer Support Champion.

 Emma’s research interests include:

 - Eating behaviours in infants, children and adolescents

 - Health-promoting interventions (e.g., regarding eating, physical activity, body dissatisfaction)

 - Healthy development in infants, children and adolescents

 - Friend and peer influences on eating and exercise behaviours

 - Physical activity, exercise and sedentary behaviour in children and adolescents

 - Parenting styles and practices